 Read more about the initiative in the Oct.
 25, 2017 issue of Mental Health Weekly.

 In the span of just a few months, a number of trauma-related incidents have occurred in this country — wildfires, hurricanes and mass shootings among them.
-Additionally, an estimated 60 percent of adults in the United States have experienced an adverse life event at least once in their lives, according to research pointed out by the National Council for Behavioral Health.
+Additionally, an estimated 60 percent of adults in the United States have experienced an adverse life event at least once in their lives, according to research pointed out by the National Council for Mental Wellbeing.

 - Trauma-Informed Care in Behavioral Health Services